shrey802/OkQUIC/README.md

 # OkQUIC

 this is the repo of my university project based on QUIC protocol.
-Client, Server code added using aioquic in python.
+Client and server code added using Aioquic in python.
+Sends HTML and Txt file data using QUIC!!